• Skip to primary navigation

 PPPS Shows

-We would like to invite all Pikes Peak Pastel Society (PPPS) members to submit their artwork to our Pikes Peak Pastel Society Pastel Exhibition: Colorado Colors.
-The exhibit begins on June 2, 2023 and ends on June 30, 2023.
-The Commonwheel Artist Co-Op in Manitou Springs, CO will host the exhibit.
-Click here for more information, and to submit images.
+We would like to invite all Pikes Peak Pastel Society (PPPS) members to submit their artwork to our Pikes Peak Pastel Society Pastel Exhibition: Garden of the Gods August 2025 Member’s Show.
+The exhibit begins on August 1, 2025 and ends on August 28, 2025 (dates are subject to adjustment) at the Garden of the Gods Visitors Center in Colorado Springs, Colorado.

 Past Shows